wluwe4ka/l/Libraries.md

 # Every library class name must end with `Lib` and be subclass of `loader.Library`
 #            👇         👇
 class ExampleLib(loader.Library):
+    # You can specify the developer of library in this way:
+    developer = "@hikariatama"

     # Define library config directly in async `init`, not in `__init__`

     # ----------------------------------------------